aandrew-me/tgpt/README.md

 Providers:
 The default provider is Brave Leo which uses 'llama-2-13b-chat' model.
-Available providers to use: leo, fakeopen, openai
+Available providers to use: leo, fakeopen, openai, opengpts

 Provider: leo
 Supports personal API Key and custom models